RomanBase/flutter_control/modules/localino/README.md

 ## Additional information

-Localino is build as module for [Control].
+By default Localino is build as module for [Control].

 ```dart
 Control.initControl(